Red-billed gull: Description

 The red-billed gull is a fairly small gull with an all-red bill, red eye ring, red legs and feet, pale grey wings with black wingtips.
 The rest of the body and tail are white.
 There is virtually no visual difference between the male and female birds.
 Juvenile gulls have a dark brown bill with only hints of red, making them difficult to distinguish from the black-billed gull.
 The legs are also brown and there are brown spots on the grey wings.

 Distribution

 It is the smallest gull commonly seen in New Zealand.
 The population is estimated at 500,000.
 It was formerly considered a distinctive species, but looks similar to the silver gull found in Australia, and is now considered to be a subspecies.

 Behaviour

 Behaviourally, the red-billed gull is a typical gull.
 It is an aggressive scavenger and kleptoparasite.
 Since European settlement its numbers have increased, especially around coastal towns and cities where it can scavenge from urban waste.
 It normally feeds on small fish, shell fish and worms (from pastures), and sometimes berries, lizards and insects.
+It's been reported to engage in worm charming in order to bring worms to the surface.